-Within the UK there is a group of 24 leading universities (including York) known as the Russell Group, who are committed to maintaining the best research and an outstanding teaching and learning experience.
+Within the UK there is a group of 24 leading universities (including York) known as the Russell Group.
+They are committed to maintaining the best research and an outstanding teaching and learning experience.
 Excellent teaching in Russell Group universities is informed by and builds upon high quality research.

 A friendly international community

-The UK is home to over 400,000 international higher education students each year (Higher Education Statistics Agency (HESA) 2017/18).
-So you will get to live and study in a welcoming and multicultural environment.
+The UK is home to over 400,000 international higher education students each year (Higher Education Statistics Agency (HESA) 2018/19).
+You will be living and studying in a welcoming and multicultural environment.

 The UK also ranks as the top study destination in the world for overall student support and satisfaction (The UK’s Competitive Advantage 2017, Universities UK International).